r0f1/sashelp/beginners/README.md

 ## Programming Language

 + You can use upper or lowercase letters.
 SAS processes names as uppercase regardless of how you type them.
++ Both variable names and dataset names, can contain numbers, but the first character has to be a letter.
+    + `mort90` is a valid variable / dataset name, while `90mort` is not valid.
 + All comments will be deleted just before the execution of the program.
 + The number of whitespace (spaces, tabs, newlines) you use, is irrelevant to SAS and will all be reduced to exactly one whitespace.
 The following programs are equivalent: